-To save maximum power, a power-down mode can be invoked by software (refer to Table 5, PCON register).
+To save maximum power, a Power-down mode can be invoked by software (see Table 14, PCON register).

-In power-down mode, the oscillator is stopped and the instruction that invoked power-down mode is the last instruction executed.
-The internal RAM and SFRs retain their value until the power-down mode is terminated. $V{CC}$ can be lowered to save further power.
-Either a hardware reset or an external interrupt can cause an exit from power-down.
-To properly terminate power-down, the reset or external interrupt should not be executed before $V{CC}$ is restored to its normal operating level and must be held active long enough for the oscillator to restart and stabilize.
+In Power-down mode, the oscillator is stopped and the instruction that invoked Power-down mode is the last instruction executed.
+The internal RAM and SFRs retain their value until the Power-down mode is terminated. $V{CC}$ can be lowered to save further power.
+Either a hardware reset or an external interrupt can cause an exit from Power-down.
+To properly terminate Power-down, the reset or external interrupt should not be executed before $V{CC}$ is restored to its normal operating level and must be held active long enough for the oscillator to restart and stabilize.

-Only external interrupts INTO, INT1 and Keyboard Interrupts are useful to exit from power-down.
+Only external interrupts INT0, INT1 and Keyboard Interrupts are useful to exit from Power-down.
 For that, interrupt must be enabled and configured as level or edge sensitive interrupt input.
 When Keyboard Interrupt occurs after a power down mode, 1024 clocks are necessary to exit to power down mode and enter in operating mode.

-Holding the pin low restarts the oscillator but bringing the pin high completes the exit as detailed in Figure 32.
+Holding the pin low restarts the oscillator but bringing the pin high completes the exit as detailed in Figure 33.
 When both interrupts are enabled, the oscillator restarts as soon as one of the two inputs is held low and power down exit will be completed when the first input will be released.
-In this case the higher priority interrupt service routine is executed.
-Once the interrupt is serviced, the next instruction to be executed after RETI will be the one following the instruction that put T89C51RB2/RC2 into power-down mode.
+In this case, the higher priority interrupt service routine is executed.
+Once the interrupt is serviced, the next instruction to be executed after RETI will be the one following the instruction that puts the AT89C51RB2/RC2 into Power-down mode.

-Figure 32.
+Figure 33.
 Power-down Exit Waveform

-Exit from power-down by reset redefines all the SFRs, exit from power-down by external interrupt does no affect the SFRs.
+Exit from Power-down by reset redefines all the SFRs, exit from Power-down by external interrupt does no affect the SFRs.

-Exit from power-down by either reset or external interrupt does not affect the internal RAM content.
+Exit from Power-down by either reset or external interrupt does not affect the internal RAM content.

-Note: If idle mode is activated with power-down mode (IDL and PD bits set), the exit sequence is unchanged, when execution is vectored to interrupt, PD and IDL bits are cleared and idle mode is not entered.
+Note: If idle mode is activated with Power-down mode (IDL and PD bits set), the exit sequence is unchanged, when execution is vectored to interrupt, PD and IDL bits are cleared and idle mode is not entered.

-Table shows the state of ports during idle and power-down modes.
+Table 62 shows the state of ports during idle and power-down modes.

-Table 54.
+Table 62.
 State of Ports